-1972 - United Methodist Women, President, Adelia Hendricks No matter what they called themselves, the support was still there.
+1972 - United Methodist Women, President, Adelia Hendricks

-The minutes of the Ladies Aid Society of April 15, 1881 began like this: "And on the fifteenth of the 4th month that honorable body termed the 'Ladies Society' met at the home of Mrs. Peterson.
+The minutes of the Ladies Aid Society of April 15, 1881 began like this: "And on the fifteenth day of the 4th month that honorable body termed the 'Ladies Society' met at the home of Mrs. Peterson.
 And now it chanced that the roads were exceedingly fine and the night a very beautiful one, with moonlight and starlight enhancing its loveliness and rendering its charm wholly irresistible, therefore it was not at all surprising, in view of the social, literary, musical and appetizing treats also in store, that the number in attendance was much greater than usual."
+Currently the secretary begins the minutes "After a very delicious supper, the meeting was called to order by the president."
+The minutes of the Ladies Society are an invaluable tool in providing an historical account of church events.